pmndrs/assets/README.md

 # Usage

-### React-three-fiber
+## React-three-fiber

 In React you can use `suspend` from [suspend-react](https://github.com/pmndrs/suspend-react), or anything else that can resolve a promise.
-This will allow components to fall into suspense which allows you to control loading states.
 The assets will be lazy loaded and cached for multiple re-use, they will not appear in the main bundle.

 ```jsx
 import { Environment, Gltf, Text, Text3D } from '@react-three/drei'